Frequently Asked Questions

 What if I don’t want to be connected?

 There is no obligation to pay for the fiber connection to your home if you don’t want it.
-However, to make the project financially practical, a minimum of 60% of the homes need to agree to be connected.
-It will help if you talk to your neighbors and let them know about the opportunity.
+However, to make the project financially practical and buildable, a minimum of 50% to 60% of the homes in a neighborhood need to agree to be connected.
+In most cases, you can change your mind later but installation costs may be higher in the future.

 What happens if the power goes out?

 The equipment that is used to connect a neighborhood will have battery backup that will last several hours--longer than 90% of power outages.
-Residents can add battery backup to the equipment in their home so that the Internet and phones will work during a power outage.
+Residents can add UPS battery backup to the equipment in their home so that the Internet and phones will work during a power outage.
+We are your neighbors and we will do everything we can to keep WideOpen Blacksburg's service running in the event of an extended power outage.

 Who will repair the fiber if it is damaged?

 The fiber that runs along the side of the road will be maintained by WideOpen Blacksburg.
-If you damage the fiber cable from the street to your home, we will repair it, but if the damage was caused by you, we may assess a small repair fee.
+If you (or a contractor hired by you) damage the fiber cable from the street to your home, we will repair it but we may need to assess a fair and reasonable cost of repairs.

 Does the WideOpen Blacksburg network support IPv6?